 By baking cheesecake in individual custard cups, you can make a creamy, delicious low carb cheesecake that isn’t loaded up with all the carbs that usually come in the crust.

 This recipe is for mocha cheesecake, but if mocha isn’t your thing, you can easily modify it to use other flavours.
 Leave out the coffee for low carb chocolate cheesecake, or omit both the coffee and the cocoa to get low carb vanilla cheesecake.
 My favourite spin on this recipe is low carb lemon cheesecake cups, which is what I usually make if I have a lemon on hand.

-To keep your cheesecake low carb, make sure to use full-fat cream cheese (31% MF) and full-fat sour cream (14% MF), because the low-fat versions of these products often contain added carbs in the form of starches and thickeners.
+To keep your cheesecake low carb, make sure to use full-fat cream cheese (31% MF) and full-fat sour cream (14% MF), since the low-fat versions of these products often contain added carbs in the form of starches and thickeners.

 - ¾ cup cocoa, sifted

-- Add the sweetener, sifted cocoa, and instant coffee to the cheese/egg mixture and beat well.
+Add the Splenda® or other sugar substitute, sifted cocoa, and instant coffee to the cream cheese mixture and beat until incorporated.

 Fill each custard cup half full with cream cheese mixture, and place them closely together on a cookie sheet.